Management of Upper Gastrointestinal (GI) Haemorrhage

 Peptic ulcer disease

 If high risk stigmata requiring endoscopic therapy, treat as per Hong Kong protocol.
 This is an unlicensed indication and should only be prescribed at the request of the consultant.
 After infusion, initiate proton pump inhibitor (PPI) oral therapy.
 The duration of maintenance therapy is variable, as it is dependent on a number of factors.
-See guideline 'Proton Pump Inhibitors Prescribing on Discharge from Hospital' on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer) for guidance.
+See the GGC guideline Proton Pump Inhibitors Prescribing on Discharge from Hospital for guidance.
 If no endoscopic therapy, prescribe either lansoprazole oral 30mg or omeprazole oral 20mg once daily.

 Continue aspirin in patients with peptic ulcer disease (providing indication is still valid) but permanently stop NSAIDs.
 Suspend clopidogrel, other antiplatelets and anticoagulants in the acute bleeding situation but aim to restart once haemostasis is achieved.
-If patient is on dual antiplatelet therapy for coronary stents, discuss the risks versus benefits with the interventional cardiologist but clopidogrel should be witheld for a maximum of 5 days.
+If patient is on dual antiplatelet therapy for coronary stents, discuss the risks versus benefits with the interventional cardiologist but clopidogrel should be withheld for a maximum of 5 days.

 Arrange a Helicobacter stool antigen test for patients with peptic ulcer disease: